squidfunk/mkdocs-material/docs/customization.md

 ### Overriding partials

 In order to override a partial, we can replace it with a file of the same name and location in the `overrides` directory.
-For example. to replace the original `footer.html`, create a `footer.html` file in the `overrides/partials`
+For example, to replace the original `footer.html`, create a `footer.html` file in the `overrides/partials`
 directory: